Can You Use Your HSA or FSA to Pay for Chiropractic or Massage?

 Can My Dependents Use My HSA or FSA for Chiropractic Care?

-You can pay for your dependent’s chiropractic care with your HSA or FSA just as you would for any of their covered expenses.
-Keep in mind you may still need a prescription for some types of care, like a medical massage.
+You can pay for your IRS-qualified dependent’s chiropractic care with your HSA or FSA just as you would for any of their covered expenses.
+Keep in mind, they may still need an LMN that states the chiropractic adjustments are treating a specific medical condition.

 Do I Need a Referral or Prescription?